Canon 1100D vs Nikon D500

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D500 provides a better video resolution than the 1100D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 720/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1100D and the D500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D500 offers a wider field of view (100%) than the one in the 1100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D500 has a higher magnification (0.67x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1100D, the Nikon D500, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1100D has one, while the D500 does not.
 While the built-in flash of the 1100D is not very powerful, it can at times be useful as a fill-in light.

-The 1100D writes its imaging data to SDXC cards, while the D500 uses SDHC or XQD cards.
+The 1100D writes its imaging data to SDXC cards, while the D500 uses SDXC or XQD cards.
 The D500 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1100D only has one slot.
+The D500 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1100D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Nikon D500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D500 (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1100D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
+Further information on the features and operation of the 1100D and D500 can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Nikon D500 Manual.

 So how do things add up?
 Is the Canon 1100D better than the Nikon D500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.